 - A minimum composite score of 1070* on the new SAT Reasoning or 1470* on the old SAT Reasoning, or 21 on the ACT Enhanced AND

 - An average 470 or above (1410 total) on three College Board SAT-Subject Tests (English/Literature, Mathematics Level 1 or 2, and a third test of the student’s choice) OR

 - Earn a General Education Development (GED) and meet the score requirements.

 For Non-Accredited and Home Schooled Students to be eligible to receive Federal Financial Aid at Eastern Oregon University, they must earn the GED or have completed 72 college credits.

-If you earned a General Education Development degree (GED) after December 2013, you must have a total score of 680 or higher with a minimum standard score on each of the four examinations of at least 150.
+If you earned a GED after December 2013, you must have a total score of 680 or higher with a minimum standard score on each of the four examinations of at least 150.
 Please go to the GED Testing Service site to request an official transcript.